keithlegg/gnelscript/README.md

 Pure python 3D tools.

-A complete-ish rebuild of my first pyrender.
+A complete-ish rebuild of my first repository, pyrender.

-I built this as a tool to learn.

-This is a nearly rebuilt version with:
+This code is a sandbox of many different tools I have worked with over the years.

+The big changes are:

+  -- cleaner, more organized code
+  -- added 3X3 matrices
+  -- matrix and vectors are thier own types of object now -- numpy integration, so it can interface to numpy arrays seamlessly -- improved object operators and primitive objects
+     -- point operators
+     -- polygon operators
+     -- object3D type

+Inspired by projects I have on over the last 10 years:

+   - virtual reality / game design
+   - 3D animation and graphics
+   - GIS and mapping
+   - robotics
+   - embdedded hardware interface to an electron microcope
+   - scratch built computer vision system

+Contains libraries for:

-2D vector
+  -   2D vector
-3D vector
+  -   3D vector
-3X3 matrix
+  -   3X3 matrix
-4X4 matrix
+  -   4X4 matrix

-and more
+Organized by the following modules:

+   -  dag_ops    - directed acyclic graph, first stab at a scene graph (not working yet)
+   -  grid_ops   - nothing here yet
+   -  math_ops   - matrix, vectors, and math stuff
+   -  raster_ops - image manipulation with PIL